kracr/owl2bench/Experiments/README.md

 ## Details for Table 6 and 7 :

 We compared GraphDB and Stardog in terms of their loading time (Table 6) and query response time (Table 7).
-We did not put limits on RAM usage while Loading of axioms for both the query engines.
+We did not put limits on RAM usage while loading axioms for both the query engines.
 However, for Query Response time, we kept a time-out of 10minutes and RAM limit 24GB.

 ----------------------------